-This article is dedicated to Hindus of all over the world related to cow puja or gai pujan.
-There are really nice photos of cow photos collected from various sources.
-It is giving a message to all Hindu whether they are Indian or Nepali.
+This article is dedicated to Hindus all over the world related to cow puja or gai puja.
+There are nice photos of cows photos collected from various sources.
+It is giving a message to all Hindus whether they are Indian or Nepali.

-As we know Deepawali/Tihar is the greatest festival of Nepal.
-And it is also the major and longest festival of Nepal.
+As we know Deepawali/Tihar is the greatest festival in Nepal.
+And it is also the major and longest festival in Nepal.
 Tihar is celebrating long 5 days.
 Tihar/Diwali often falls in the month of Kartik -Mangsir (Nepali calendar) or October- November.

 Enjoy watching cow pooja photos.
-Thanks to all of the units who provided such a great photos.
+Thanks to all of the units who provided such great photos.

 Tihar festival is also known as Deepawali or Diwali in India and Nepal.
 This festival is a festival of lights.
 This festival lasts for five days and people worship Laxmi – the Goddess of Wealth.

 All the houses are cleaned and decorated with the belief that Goddess Laxmi will enter the house that is the cleanest and people lit candles, oil lamps, and other lights and the whole place looks illuminating.
 During the five days, crows, dogs, and cows are worshipped and honored with vermilion, garland, and delicious food for what they have done in the lives of humans.

 On the day of Govardhan Puja (Cow Puja), on the 4th day of Tihar/Deepawali/Diwali, Cows are worshiped.
 Let’s see, how the people of the Hindu religion worship the Cow during the festival.

 The five-day celebration of lights, known as Tihar respects Yama, the God of Death, in the meantime the love of Laxmi, the Goddess of Wealth rules the merriment.